 Astragalus works best when taken in higher amounts for a long period of time.
 I recommend 15-30 grams of the dried root daily.
 (Get the e-book for an astragalus recipe.)

 Codonopsis (Codonopsis pilosula)

 Codonopsis root is another Chinese herb.
 It’s commonly used as a substitute for ginseng due to its lower price.
-Codonopsis can stimulate the immune system, strengthen the lungs and has moistening qualities (which seems important for Covid-19; see below).3 I recommend 15-30 grams per day.
+Codonopsis can stimulate the immune system, strengthen the lungs and has moistening qualities.3 I recommend 15-30 grams per day.
 Lately I’ve been combining it with astragalus in my daily chai spiced teas.
 Like astragalus, this is something to take regularly over a period of time.